WASHINGTON, D.C. — By sunset, newly appointed U.S. Sen. Cindy Hyde-Smith had been moving for over 12 hours.

-Total allegiance to Trump is important to both Hyde-Smith and the president, who waited until late August, nearly five months after Bryant appointed Hyde-Smith to the U.S. Senate, to give her his endorsement.
+Total allegiance to Trump is important to both Hyde-Smith and the president, who waited until late August, nearly five months after Bryant appointed Hyde-Smith to the U.S. Senate, to give her his endorsement in the November election.

 Recent polls indicate that Trump’s visit to DeSoto County may have given Hyde-Smith the boost she needed.
 But Hyde-Smith, whom an NBC News/Marist poll shows got a bump of as much as 14 points after the early October rally, bristles at the suggestion that she’s a rubber stamp for Trump’s agenda.